SillyTavern/SillyTavern-Docs/Usage/API Connections/DreamGen.md

 # DreamGen

-DreamGen is an app and an API for AI-powered role-playing and story-writing.
-They have a free tier, as well as a paid subscription that allows unlimited monthly access to their high-quality in-house text generation models made specifically for the purpose of steerable AI role-playing and story-writing.
+DreamGen is an app and an API for AI-powered creative writing.
+They have a free tier, as well as a paid subscription that allows unlimited monthly access to their high-quality in-house text generation models made specifically for the purpose of steerable AI-assisted writing.
 Create an account to get started: <https://dreamgen.com/>.

 The (free) credits reset at the start of each calendar month.
 See [pricing](https://dreamgen.com/pricing) to see the credit cost for each model and [usage](https://dreamgen.com/account/usage) to see your remaining credits.